AUKUS: Quantum Technologies

+Advanced Cyber

 The announcement of AUKUS included the stated aim of improving "joint capabilities and interoperability.
 These initial efforts will focus on cyber capabilities, artificial intelligence, quantum technologies, and additional undersea capabilities."
 Tom Tugendhat, chair of the British Commons' Foreign Affairs Committee, later commented on Twitter that "Bringing together the military-industrial complex of these three allies together is a step-change in the relationship.
 We've always been interoperable, but this aims at much more.
 From artificial intelligence to advanced technology the US, UK and Australia will now be able to cost save by increasing platform sharing and innovation costs.
 Particularly for the smaller two, that's game-changing."
 Engineering & Technology pointed to the increasing expansion of Chinese technology firms such as Huawei, which has been excluded from tendering for participation in telecommunications networks by the US and Australia on national security grounds, and government vetoes over the attempted Chinese acquisition of American company Lattice Semiconductor and ongoing British consideration of proposed takeovers of local semiconductor firms.
 Engineering & Technology also pointed to the March 2021 statement of the US National Security Commission on AI, of the imperative to intensify local efforts but also "rally our closest allies and partners to defend and compete in the coming era of AI-accelerated competition and conflict".

-Hypersonic and counter-hypersonic
+Hypersonic and Counter-Hypersonic Capabilities

-Under the pact, the three countries will cooperate to accelerate development of hypersonic missiles and defence against such missiles.
+Under the partnership, the three countries will cooperate to accelerate development of hypersonic missiles and defence against such missiles.
 Hypersonic and counter-hypersonic cooperation was one of four additional areas of cooperation announced on 5 April 2022.
 Australia and the US have been cooperating on the development of hypersonic missiles since 2020 after signing an agreement to "flight test full-size prototype hypersonic cruise missiles" under the Southern Cross Integrated Flight Research Experiment (SCIFiRE).

+Other Pillar 2 activities

+The AUKUS partners have announced they will “pursue opportunities in Long Range Fires under AUKUS Pillar II in 2024,” and have also announced the establishment of a Deep Space Advanced Radar Capability (DARC) program to constantly track, detect, and identify objects in deep space from up to 22,000 miles away from Earth (the first will be built in Western Australia and is expected to be operational by 2026, with the radars based in the UK and the US aimed to be completed by 2030).
+In addition, the U.S., British, and Australian governments have established a number of initiatives designed to support Pillar 2 efforts as a whole, such as the AUKUS Advanced Capabilities Industry Forum and the AUKUS Defense Investors Network.